johnnieskywalker/cbh-take-home-project/Refactoring.md

 - Used condition (`? :`) to simplity typecheck and the return statement
 - Reduced amount of if statements
 - Extracted functions with more descriptive names
+- Kept attention to make code top-down readable, with more general functions at the top and more specific functions at the bottom